schneiderfelipe/redux-rs/README.md

 # redux-rs

-> A Rust implementation of Redux.
+> A (very flexible) Rust implementation of Redux.

 ## Redux

+[Redux][redux-wikipedia-url],
-[Redux][redux-wikipedia-url], [originally implemented in JavaScript][redux-js-url], is an functional approach to state management.
+[originally implemented in JavaScript][redux-js-url], is an functional approach to state management.
 The core concept is that you have a _state_ and a _reducer_, a function to create a new state from the old one and an _action_, a description of what to change.
 Because the state itself is immutable, this results in a very clean way of managing application state, where every possible action is defined beforehand and dispatched later on.

 ## Usage

 You might want to read the [documentation][docs-url], which also provides examples.

 Also consider checking out the [examples](examples).